martiniani-lab/sweetsourcod/README.md

 - *run-length encoding*

-- *Hilbert curve*, Hilbert-Peano space filling curve for optimal compression of higher dimensional sequences.
+- *Hilbert curve*, Hilbert-Peano space filling curve for optimal compression of higher dimensional sequences on a square grid.

+- *Gosper curve*, space filling curve for optimal compression of higher dimensional sequences on an hexagonal grid.

 ### Installation